shadowed1/ChromeOS_PowerControl/README.md

 ## Requires Developer Mode.

 ### Clamp battery charging limit to preference instead of relying on Adaptive Charging and Policies.
-### Features global commands and can have BatteryControl + disabling Intel Turbo Boost boot automatically.
+### Features global commands and have BatteryControl + disabling Intel Turbo Boost boot automatically.
-### Includes uninstaller

 __How to Install:__